liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/09-using-screenlets-in-ios-apps.markdown

 2. Assign the Screenlet's delegate the `viewDidLoad` method.
 This is the connection typically done in Interface Builder.

-These steps are shown in the following code for Login Screenlet's view controller.
+These steps are shown in the following code for Login Screenlet's View Controller.

     class ViewController: UIViewController, LoginScreenletDelegate {